The 90% Memory Warning

 How to Safely Suppress This Warning (Windows)

-You can make a batch script (make a text file, save it with a .bat extension, stick it in the Stencyl directory) with the following contents, changing the 1024 to something bigger until it works for you.
+Make a batch script (create a text file, save it with a .bat extension, stick it in the Stencyl directory) with the following contents, changing the 1024 to something bigger until it works for you.

 java -Xms64m -Xmx1024m -jar sw.jar

 Double click the script to start Stencyl from now on.

 How to Safely Suppress This Warning (Linux)

 1) Edit the Stencyl shell script.

 2) Change the thing that looks like "-Xmx1024m" to a higher number - the 1024 represents MB.